bretonyang/CS61b-sp18-Notes/week7/note/note.md

 Ignore lower order terms!

 **Sanity check**: Why does this make sense?
 (Related to the checkpoint above!)
 My ans: since when the number of input data becomes large, the lower terms are much less dominant than the higher order terms.
+(Think of this in terms of taking the limit)

 ### Intuitive Simplification 4: Eliminate Multiplicative Constants